Title IX FAQ

 Importantly, if a school gives the complainant a right of appeal, then you must also be granted that same right.
 Appeals can have both favorable and unfavorable consequences, depending on the outcome of the initial case.
 If you have received a positive result — in other words, if you’re found not guilty of sexual misconduct — the complainant can further extend the length of the situation by appealing the decision and potentially committing you to additional investigation and hearings.
 On the other hand, if you have received a negative result, then you should have the opportunity to correct the error before a formal punishment is handed out.

 If the appeal process still does not work, there is often another option: pursuing your rights in a lawsuit.
 Harvey & Binnall has filed a number of lawsuits, usually in federal court, on behalf of accused students across America.
 Often times schools do not know or understand their duties to be fair and impartial under Title IX and the United States Constitution.
 But federal and state judges usually do understand these rights.
-When schools violate our client’s rights, we will not hesitate to take them right into a courtroom and show them what due process is all about.
+When schools violate our client’s rights, a student defense attorney from our firm will not hesitate to take them right into a courtroom and show them what due process is all about.

 Contact Harvey & Binnall for Title IX Defense Assistance from a Skilled Student Defense Attorney